Quantcast

 Causes of Powdery Mildew

-The lack of powdery mildew on my phlox is probably due to the fact that it is not caused by just one fungus, but by several different species that affect different kinds of plants.
+The lack of powdery mildew on my phlox is probably due to the fact that it is not caused by just one fungus but by several different species that affect different kinds of plants.
 The powdery mildew that you find on your squash is not the same as the mildew on your beans or roses.
-Cucurbits such as pumpkins, squash, cukes, and melons have three different powdery mildew fungi gunning for them that can thrive in both humid and dry weather.
-The spores of the fungi are windborne and can’t really be avoided.
-No wonder the squash get hit every year!

 Remedies for Powdery Mildew

-One season I tried to defeat powdery mildew by planting squash in our high tunnel, thinking that if I could keep the leaves dry, they would not be affected.
+One season, I tried to defeat powdery mildew by planting squash in our high tunnel, thinking that if I could keep the leaves dry, they would not be affected.
 Naturally, they got the worst case of powdery mildew I have ever seen!
 It was the perfect place for it to thrive: high humidity and no rain hitting the leaves.
 Another lesson learned the hard way!

 If you decide to try a home remedy rather than plain water, there are several that have been proven to be effective if used early.
 They can slow or stop the spread early on, but once the fungi are established in the leaves, they won’t eliminate it.

-Homemade Baking Soda Spray
+Homemade Baking Soda Spray for Powdery Mildew

 Many of these remedies include baking soda.
 Just be aware that baking soda can burn plants, and it can build up in your soil, potentially causing deficiencies in calcium, magnesium, and iron.
 Potassium bicarbonate can be substituted for baking soda.
-Test these sprays on a small area first to make sure they do not damage your plants.
+Test these sprays on a small area first to ensure they do not damage your plants.

 • Mix 1 tablespoon baking soda with 1 tablespoon vegetable oil and 1 teaspoon dish soap in 1 gallon of water.